Porvesh/Porvesh.github.io/_posts/2023-08-31-sophomore-year.md

   Cool city though — good mix of skyline, water, and chaos.

 - **The Winter**
   First *white* Christmas.
 Looked magical.
 Felt... cold and kinda lonely.
+Ann Arbor basically turned into a ghost town.
   Walked a mile along the Huron River — quiet, frozen, peaceful.
-  Ann Arbor basically turned into a ghost town.
-First time I walked across campus and saw *nobody*.
   Visited Detroit.
-Safe to say it lived up to the reputation — not in a good way.
+Safe to say it lived up to the reputation.
   Finished playing *God of War* - absolutely worth every second.

 - **A Shift in Focus**